hananohana/jenkins_job_status/README.md

  4. Fill the 'user' and paste the 'token' in relevant places in 'jenkins.txt' file

 To run:
+1. run 'python3 setup.py'
-On Windows machine - 'python main-text.py' or use the 'run.bat' batch file.
+2. On Windows machine - 'python3 main-text.py' or use the 'run.bat' batch file.
-On Linux machine - 'python main-text.py'
+   On Linux machine - 'python3 main-text.py'

 NOTE: Only Python3.7+ has the option to use pop-up notification for finished jobs (Successful/Failed/Aborted)